 One thing you should know is that my stories feature characters who are young, gay, and sexually active.
 If it is illegal for you to read stories like that or you’re not into those kinds of characters or stories, consider yourself warned.

-I suppose it’s not surprising I would end up creating a blog given my interest in writing.
+I suppose it’s not surprising I would end up creating a blog given my interest in politics and writing.
 That I ended up with two separate but connected sites is a bit more unusual.

-Although fictional the Café Palermo is based on a real bar in Washington, D.C. that’s no longer in business.
+Although fictional the Café Palermo is based on a real bar in Washington, D.C. that used to exist but is no longer in business.
 Compared to the original, this blog is pretty tame.
 Worse still, you’ll have to provide your own food and drinks 🙂

 Here’s a little tutorial I wrote up about how to comment.
 Another way to comment, make suggestions or let me know what’s going on with you is by sending me an e-mail.
 There’s also a link for contacting me up above on the main menu.

 Any information you provide will remain completely confidential and anonymous.
-I will not sell or provide your personal information to anyone else under any circumstance.
-That’s a one hundred percent guaranteed fact, not one of Donald Trump’s alternative facts.
+I will not not give, sell or provide your personal information to anyone else under any circumstance.
+That’s a guaranteed fact, not one of Donald Trump’s alternative facts.

 In any event, however you do it, I look forward to hearing from you.